 Our team was tasked with creating a sensory play gym for an 11 year girl with autism who has recently been to physical therapy but has become unmotivated at home.
 She still goes to occupational therapy for fine and gross development.
 Our group needs to build some indoor play equipment that promotes core exercises and muscle building.
+We have decided to build a ceiling mounted swing with multiple swing attachments as both children are big fans of swings.

 Children with autism often face significant challenges in sensory processing, which can impact their ability to engage in typical play activities.
 Traditional play environments may not provide the necessary sensory inputs or may even exacerbate sensory overload, making it difficult for autistic children to benefit from play in the same way as their peers.